-Teachers do an amazing job caring and educating our special little people.
-To say thank you for helping nurture our budding geniuses, we’ve found stacks of thoughtful gift ideas teachers are sure to love.
+Teachers do an amazing job of caring and educating our special little people.
+To say thank you for helping nurture our budding geniuses, we’ve found stacks of thoughtful teacher gifts they’re sure to love.

 Here’s our pick of the best gift ideas for teachers and carers.

 - Coffee Vouchers

 - Spa Voucher

 The job of teaching doesn’t end when the school bell rings.
 There are meetings, parent/teacher nights and after-school activities to remember too.
 A sleek planner is a fashionable and functional gift idea for teachers.

 Small bag, big message

 An environmentally-friendly bag for all that extra ‘stuff’ teachers need.
 These jute bags will spread an important message in and out of the classroom.